Evergreen Marketing – A Detailed Guide to Implement Marketing that Lasts

-The significance of Evergreen Marketing could be made further clear from the fact that Neil Patel states “Not producing evergreen content” as “one of the nine mistakes you might be making with your content strategy.”
-Also, in another blog post, he talks in detail about ensuring to keep your blog posts evergreen.
+The significance of evergreen marketing could be made clearer from the fact that Neil Patel states not producing evergreen content as “one of the nine mistakes you might be making with your content strategy.”
+In another blog post, he talks in detail about ensuring that your blog posts are evergreen.

 Is this a practical approach?